firepear/homefarm/docs/compute_install.md

    manually create it)
 1. `'wpa_supplicant -B -i wlan0 -c /etc/wpa_supplicant/w.conf'` to
    attach to WiFi
-1. `'dhcpcd IFACE'` to obtain an IP address.
+1. `'dhcpcd wlan0'` to obtain an IP address.
 This may take a few seconds to complete.